 London: Imperial College Press, 2001.
+First Edition.
 Hardcover.
 Near fine/Near fine.
 Edited by Kameshwar C. Wali.
 Two volumes.
-Numerous

-	textual photographs, figures, and equations.
+Numerous textual photographs, figures, and equations.
 London: Imperial College Press, 2001.
 First edition.
-"This invaluable book

-	presents selected papers of S Chandrasekhar, co-winner of the Nobel Prize for Physics in 1983 and a scientific giant

-	well known for his prolific and monumental contributions to astrophysics, physics and applied mathematics.
-The reader

-	will find here most of Chandrasekhar's articles that led to major developments in various areas of physics and

-	astrophysics.
-There are also articles of a popular and historical nature, as well as some hitherto unpublished material

-	based on Chandrasekhar's talks at conferences.
+"This invaluable book presents selected papers of S Chandrasekhar, co-winner of the Nobel Prize for Physics in 1983 and a scientific giant well known for his prolific and monumental contributions to astrophysics, physics and applied mathematics.
+The reader will find here most of Chandrasekhar's articles that led to major developments in various areas of physics and astrophysics.
+There are also articles of a popular and historical nature, as well as some hitherto unpublished material based on Chandrasekhar's talks at conferences.
 Each section of the book contains annotations by the editor."
 Quarto.
 Original black buckram binding, with gilt titles.
 Internally crisp and clean.
-Minor bump to the top edge of the rear

-	board of the second volume, with just a hint of wear to the dust jacket.
+Minor bump to the top edge of the rear board of the second volume, with just a hint of wear to the dust jacket.
 Near fine.
 (Inventory #: 64637)

 Literature, Poetry, California and the West, Travel and Exploration, Archives and Ephemera, Heavy Metal

 As proud members of the Antiquarian Booksellers' Association of America, we uphold our association's code of ethics.
 If you are not satisfied with your purchase, all items are returnable within ten days of delivery.
 Materials must be returned in the same condition as sent.
 If you have any questions or concerns, simply call us to discuss.